urql-graphql/urql/docs/concepts/philosophy.md

 ## Using GraphQL Clients

-You may have worked on a GraphQL API previously and noticed that using GraphQL in your app can be as straightforward as sending a plain HTTP request with your query to fetch some data.
+You may have worked with a GraphQL API previously and noticed that using GraphQL in your app can be as straightforward as sending a plain HTTP request with your query to fetch some data.

-But GraphQL provides an opportunity to abstract away a lot of the manual work that goes with sending these queries and managing the data.
-This ultimately lets you focus on building your app without handling the technical details of state management in detail.
+GraphQL also provides an opportunity to abstract away a lot of the manual work that goes with sending these queries and managing the data.
+Ultimately, this lets you focus on building your app without having to handle the technical details of state management in detail.

-Specifically `urql` simplifies three common aspects of using GraphQL easily:
+Specifically, `urql` simplifies three common aspects of using GraphQL:

 - Sending queries and mutations and receiving results _declaratively_
 - Abstracting _caching_ and state management internally